Belgium

-Belgium is a sovereign state and a federal constitutional monarchy with a parliamentary system.
-Its institutional organization is complex and is structured on both regional and linguistic grounds.
-It is divided into three highly autonomous regions: the Flemish Region (Flanders) in the north, the Walloon Region (Wallonia) in the south, and the Brussels-Capital Region.
-Brussels is the smallest and most densely populated region, as well as the richest region in terms of GDP per capita.
-Belgium is also home to two main linguistic communities: the Flemish Community, which constitutes about 60 percent of the population, and the French Community, which constitutes about 40 percent of the population.
-A small German-speaking Community, numbering around one percent, exists in the East Cantons.
-The Brussels-Capital Region is officially bilingual in French and Dutch, although French is the dominant language.
+Belgium is a parliamentary constitutional monarchy with a complex federal system structured on regional and linguistic grounds.
+The country is divided into three highly autonomous regions: the Flemish Region (Flanders) in the north, the Walloon Region (Wallonia) in the south, and the Brussels-Capital Region in the middle.
+Belgium is also home to two main linguistic communities: the Dutch-speaking Flemish Community, which constitutes about 60 percent of the population, and the French-speaking French Community, which constitutes about 40 percent of the population; a small German-speaking Community, comprising around one percent of the population, exists in the East Cantons.
 Belgium's linguistic diversity and related political conflicts are reflected in its complex system of governance, made up of six different governments.
+Belgium is a developed country with an advanced high-income economy.
+It is one of the six founding members of the European Union, with its capital of Brussels serving as the de facto capital of the EU, hosting the official seats of the European Commission, the Council of the European Union, the European Council, and one of two seats of the European Parliament (the other being Strasbourg).
+Brussels also hosts the headquarters of many major international organizations, such as NATO.